The Churches of Britain and Ireland

 This old postcard (previously in the Unknown section) of a now demolished church has been identified as Carters Green Wesleyan Methodist Church by Greg Mishevski, Janet Gimber and Brian Curtis.
 From Judy Flynn's collection.
 Genuki lists registers for 1864 - 1948.

 Christadelphian Hall (1969) on Seagar Street.
 SP 010 915. © Richard Roberts (2014).

-The long-demolished Christchurch.
+The demolished Christchurch.
 SP 002 914.
 From an old postcard in Judy Flynn's Collection.
+Another old postcard view, this one posted in 1904, from Dennis Harper's Collection.
 All that remains today is the Memorial Lych-gate (1987 - see plaque) on High Street.
 The church was built in 1829 and demolished in the 1980's; most of the site is now occupied by a Job Centre.
 Both © Richard Roberts (2014).

 Forever Living Christ Ministries International (Pentecostal) on Walsall Street.
 The church opened in 2006, but the date of the building, and its original use, are currently not known.
 SP 008 911. © Richard Roberts (2014).
 Link.

 Good Shepherd with St. John (Parish Church, 1968) on Bromford Lane and Lyttleton Street.
 SP 000 907. © Richard Roberts (2014).